-The MCSO may, at its discretion, communicate the substance of this agreement to organizations and groups expressing an interest in the law enforcement activities to be engaged in under this MOA.
-It is the practice of ICE to provide a copy of this MOA, only after it has been signed, to requesting media outlets; the MCSO is authorized to do the same.
+The LEA may, at its discretion, communicate the substance of this agreement to organizations and groups expressing an interest in the law enforcement activities to be engaged in under this MOA.
+It is the practice of ICE to provide a copy of this MOA, only after it has been signed, to requesting media outlets; the LEA is authorized to do the same.

-The MCSO hereby agrees to coordinate with ICE prior to releasing any information relating to, or exchanged under, this MOA, including any SOPs developed for the implementation of this MOA.
-Information obtained or developed as a result of this MOA is under the control of ICE and shall be subject to public disclosure only pursuant to the provisions of applicable federal laws, regulations, and executive orders.
-Insofar as any documents created by the MCSO contain information developed or obtained as a result of this MOA, such documents shall not be considered public records.
+Except as provided herein or in any appendices hereto, the LEA hereby agrees to coordinate with ICE prior to releasing any information relating to or exchanged under this MOA.
+Except as provided herein or in any appendices hereto, information obtained or developed as a result of this MOA is under the control of ICE and shall be subject to public disclosure only pursuant to the provisions of applicable federal laws, regulations, and executive orders.
+Insofar as any documents created by the LEA contain information developed or obtained as a result of this MOA, such documents shall not be considered public records, except as provided herein or in any appendices hereto.

-The release of statistical information regarding the 287(g) program must be coordinated with the ICE Office of Public Affairs.
-The MCSO hereby agrees to coordinate with ICE regarding information to be released to the media regarding actions taken under this MOA.
-In the Task Force model setting, all contact with the media involving investigations conducted under this MOA by Task Force Officers (TFO) will be done pursuant to ICE policy.
-The points of contact for ICE and the MCSO for this purpose are identified in Appendix C.
+Except as provided herein, the release of statistical information regarding the 287(g) program must be coordinated with the ICE Office of Public Affairs and the LEA hereby agrees to coordinate with ICE regarding information to be released to the media regarding actions taken under this MOA.
+In the task force model setting, all contact with the media involving investigations conducted under this MOA by Task Force Officers (TFO) will be done pursuant to ICE policy.
+The points of contact for ICE and the LEA for this purpose are identified in Appendix C.